Medicare Supplement Plans in Washington State

 Christina could pay $180 a month, and her husband on the same policy will pay the same as her, even if he’s several years older.
 That’s just an example to illustrate better how community rating works.

 Sign Up for Medigap in Washington

 Enroll in a Washington Medicare Supplement Plan and Part D for complete coverage.
 Beneficiaries with these policies will pay less out of pocket.

 Call us at the number on the screen or fill out an online rate form to compare rates side by side.
-A premium is only a number, choosing a company with high ratings and great customer service is key.
+A premium is only a number, choosing a company with high ratings and excellent customer service is key.

 With our company, you benefit from access to our client care team.
 This team helps answer your questions long after your policy is active.
-When a policyholder has an issue, claim, or appeal they call us for help.
+When a policyholder has an issue, claim, or appeal, they call us for help.